subuser-security/subuser/permissions-dot-json-file-format.md

    ,"executable"                : "/usr/bin/vim"
   ````

- **Default**: The program has no executable and cannot be run(but it can be depended upon, as a library).
+ **Default**: The image has no executable and cannot be run(but it can be depended upon, as a library).

- * `user-dirs`: A list of relative paths to user directories which are to be shared between the host and the given program.
-The program is given read-write access to any user directories listed.
+ * `user-dirs`: A list of relative paths to user directories which are to be shared between the host and the given image.
+The image is given read-write access to any user directories listed.

   Ex: